Rangi42/polishedcrystal/README.md

 * Fix: Yellow Forest gate clerk does not face you.
 * Fix: Read hidden Ruins of Alph tablet from one direction.
 * Fix: Ice Rock tile collision data.
-* Fix: Adjust some trainer levels.
+* Fix: Adjust some trainer levels and rosters.
 * Fix: Move a trainer in Viridian Gym to prevent getting stuck on spinners.
 * Fix: Fix some sprites.
 * Fix: Sandstorm and Hail double, not halve, Special Defense and Defense.